 We enter into agreements with various distribution partners to provide distribution for the URL strings and advertisement listings of our advertisers.
-We generally pay distribution partners based on a percentage of revenue or a fixed amount per click-through or for each phone call on these listings.
-The level of click-throughs and phone calls contributed by our distribution partners has varied, and we expect it will continue to vary, from quarter to quarter and year to year, sometimes significantly.
+We generally pay distribution partners based on a percentage of revenue or a fixed amount for each phone call or per click-through on these listings.
+The level of phone calls and click-throughs contributed by our distribution partners has varied, and we expect it will continue to vary, from quarter to quarter and year to year, sometimes significantly.
 If we do not add new distribution partners, renew our current distribution partner agreements or replace traffic lost from terminated distribution agreements with other sources or if our distribution partners' search businesses do not grow or are adversely affected, our revenue and results of operations may be materially and adversely affected.
-Our ability to grow will be impacted by our ability to increase our distribution, which impacts the number of Internet users who have access to our advertisers' listings and the rate at which our advertisers are able to convert clicks and calls from these Internet users into completed transactions, such as a purchase or sign up.
+Our ability to grow will be impacted by our ability to increase our distribution, which impacts the number of Internet users who have access to our advertisers' listings and the rate at which our advertisers are able to convert calls and clicks from these Internet users into completed transactions, such as a purchase or sign up.
 Our ability to grow also depends on our ability to continue to increase the number of advertisers who use our services and the amount these advertisers spend on our services.

 We anticipate that these variables will fluctuate in the future, affecting our ability to grow and our financial results.
-In particular, it is difficult to project the number of click-throughs or phone calls we will deliver to our advertisers and how much advertisers will spend with us, and it is even more difficult to anticipate the average revenue per click-through or phone call.
+In particular, it is difficult to project the number of phone calls or click-throughs we will deliver to our advertisers and how much advertisers will spend with us, and it is even more difficult to anticipate the average revenue per phone call or click-through.
 It is also difficult to anticipate the impact of worldwide economic conditions on advertising budgets, including due to the economic uncertainty resulting from recent disruptions in global financial markets.